 Go to Settings & Privacy -> Settings -> Media and contacts: scroll down to Autoplay.

-Then choose whether videos auto-play when you are on mobile data and Wi-Fi, or on Wi-Fi connections only.
-Or alternatively choose the last option to Never Auto-play Videos.
+Then choose whether videos autoplay when you are on mobile data and Wi-Fi, or on Wi-Fi connections only.
+Or alternatively, select the last option to Never Auto-play Videos.
+You are done.

 Tip 5 to manage mobile data usage: Use less data on Instagram